qoala/InvisibleInc-CommunityBugFixes/FIXES.md

   * **Fix**: Gaining speed 5 during a mission calculates the new `sprintBonus` using the current `sprintBonus`.
   * **Credit**: Qoalabear
+* Flurry Guns only transition to inactive while carried.
+  * Flurry Guns say that they can only be used for one turn each mission, transitioning from Idle to Active on use, and then to Used at the start of the next turn.
+However, like cooldowns, this only applies if an agent is carrying it.
+    By dropping the Flurry Gun between turns, it can be kept Active indefinitely.
+  * **Fix**: Check for Flurry Gun deactivation directly, instead of relying on checking agent inventories.
+  * **Credit**: Qoalabear

 #### Program-Related Fixes